avalon60/OraTAPI/README.md

 #### [file_controls]
 - **default_staging_dir**: Specifies the root directory where the generated files will be written.
   - Example: `default_staging_dir = /u02/projects/demo/staging`
-  - **Purpose**: Defines the folder where all generated files will be placed by default.
-The default location is `staging` and is located directliy below the OraTAPI installation root folder.
-You can specvify a pathname relative to the OraTAPI installation root folder, or a full pathname.
+  - **Purpose**: Defines the folder where all generated files will be placed.
+The default location is `staging` and is located directly below the OraTAPI installation root folder.
+You can specify a pathname relative to the OraTAPI installation root folder, or a full pathname.
 This can be overridden at runtime, using the `-g/--staging_area_dir` argument.

   Sub-directories are created at run-time, as required, to host the generated code.
 The names of the sub-directories are configurable (read on).